|Informatie voor internationale studenten

 Exchange students should also have a good level of English and they do not have to pay tuition fee.

-For information of application and admission please check Erasmus admission.
+For information of application and admission for ERASMUS students and OVERSEAS Art Education exchange students please check admission.

 Free mover/visiting students